 I’ve written and designed story for many different types of interactive media.
-My credits include narrative design, character creation, world design, dialogue, prose, and voice direction for PC, console & mobile games.
+My credits include narrative design, character creation, world design, dialogue, prose, and voice direction for PC, console, VR, and mobile games.
 I’ve worked on over 75 games, interactive events, and immersive experiences.
 Alongside co-running Talespinners, I’m Story Lead on Frictional Games‘ next title.
 I’m regularly asked to consult for companies to help them shape and polish the story for their game.

-I’ve also directed live action events for over 25 years.
-I’m co-founder of Crooked House, an organisation legendary for its high concept events and ridiculously over-the-top special effects and sets.
-This experience has now become relevant to the mainstream due to the renewed interest in VR, MR, and immersive events.
+I’ve also directed larps and live-action events for more than 25 years.
+I’m co-founder of Crooked House, an organisation legendary for its high concept larps and ridiculously over-the-top special effects and sets.
+This experience has now become relevant to the mainstream due to the renewed interest in VR, AR, and immersive events.

 I’ve held a wealth of roles as a programmer, technical architect and CTO.
 I spent a long time running software teams creating interactive TV systems and produced over 40 educational games.

-In 2009, I threw all that in to work in the mainstream games industry, where I’ve since worked as a programmer and designer for gameplay, systems and tools on a wide range of triple-A and indie titles across all sorts of platforms – including SOMA & the LittleBigPlanet & LEGO franchises.
+In 2009, I threw all that in to work in the mainstream games industry, where I’ve since worked as a programmer and designer for gameplay, systems and tools on a wide range of triple-A and indie titles across all sorts of platforms – including SOMA and the LittleBigPlanet and LEGO franchises.